fermyon/developer/content/spin/serverless-ai-api-guide.md

 `infer` operation:

-- It takes in the following arguments - model name, prompt and a optional third parameter for inferencing options (pass `nil` if you don't want to specify it).
+- It takes in the following arguments - model name, prompt and an optional third parameter for inferencing options (pass `nil` if you don't want to specify it).
 - The model name is a string.
-- The params allows you to specificy `MaxTokens`, `RepeatPenalty`, `RepeatPenaltyLastNTokenCount`, `Temperature`, `TopK`, `TopP`.
+- The params allows you to specify `MaxTokens`, `RepeatPenalty`, `RepeatPenaltyLastNTokenCount`, `Temperature`, `TopK`, `TopP`.
 - It returns a result struct with a `Text` field that contains the answer and a `Usage` field that contains metadata about the operation.

 `generateEmbeddings` operation:

 - It takes two arguments - model name and list of strings to generate the embeddings for.
 - The model name is a string.
-- It returns a result struct with a `Embeddings` field that contains the `[][]float32` embeddings and a `Usage` field that contains metadata about the operation.
+- It returns a result struct with an `Embeddings` field that contains the `[][]float32` embeddings and a `Usage` field that contains metadata about the operation.

 {{ blockEnd }}

 {{ startTab "Swift"}}

 * The inferencing parameters are optional and you can pass `nil` if you don't want to specify them

 {{ blockEnd }}